Chapter 3318:1-5 Exceptional Increases in Enrollment

 (4) The situation cannot be rectified by shifting student population between buildings in the school district

-(B) A school district shall notify the Ohio school facilities commission in writing of an exceptional increase in enrollment that meets all the criteria in paragraph (A) of this rule and present to the commission evidence of such increase.
+(B) A school district shall notify the commission in writing of an exceptional increase in enrollment that meets all the criteria in paragraph (A) of this rule and present to the commission evidence of such increase.

-(C) The Ohio school facilities commission will review the programming and grade configurations of the district to identify whether students can be shifted among different buildings or space within a single facility to eliminate overcrowding.
+(C) The commission will review the programming and grade configurations of the district to identify whether students can be shifted among different buildings or space within a single facility to eliminate overcrowding.

 (D) The commission will review the master plan of the district to verify a district's design capacity and may conduct an enrollment projection study of the district.